carterjs/mini-chat/README.md

 particular URL will be made the owner.
 They will have a few extra abilities, but not many.

-Each person will have a name, but it may be a randomly generated one (kinda phasing this out).
+Each person will have a name.
 Names do not need to be unique, but I may add some sort of clarification mechanism to prevent stealing identities.
 Each user will have a unique ID that will be sent with all interactions so that there will be no confusion there.